Wedding Style Shoots (Expectations & the Cold Hard Truth)

 At times I am approached by students in college, or other wedding vendors, with awful, incoherent instagrams.
 Their websites have hardly anything on them with no style shoots for me to show me, of the type of look they can achieve.
 These individuals expect me to give them my work.
 There is just NO WAY I would ever consider doing that.
 I have done so in the past, given my work to complete beginners with faith that they could produce something beautiful.
 It came as no surprise when the shoot was a mess.

-3. Workshops, Should You or Shouldn’t You?
+3. Alongside wedding style shoots you also have workshops.
+Should You or Shouldn’t You?

 Lately, some workshops are popping up alongside wedding style shoots.
 Many of them, I would say 99% of these workshops are geared specifically for photographers.
 They set up two or three editorials to run over the course of a few days.
 They also teach how to do a flatlays.
 I have been asked to donate my stationery to some of these workshops and unfortunately one workshop completely forgot to provide photographs to me and the other workshop’s photos were so terrible and blurry that again, I could not use them.